marijhashmi/Text-encryption-tool/README.md

 # 🔐 Web-Based Text Encryption Tool

-A **Flask-based web application** that allows users to encrypt and decrypt text using multiple algorithms, including **Caesar Cipher, AES, and SHA-256 hashing**.
+A **Flask-based web application** that allows users to encrypt and decrypt text using multiple algorithms, including **Caesar Cipher, AES, and base64**.
 The app provides a simple and secure interface for testing encryption techniques.

 ---